 The early signs of rheumatoid arthritis Essex usually occur in the smaller joints, such as feet and hands, affecting the joints symmetrically.
 One of the early signs of rheumatoid arthritis Essex is an aching and throbbing pain, which tends to be worse in the morning.
 Stiffness is another one of the early signs of rheumatoid arthritis Essex, as well as swelling, redness and warmth.

 Steroid Injection Into Joints Essex

 One of the ways to treat problems such as arthritis and joint pain is to inject steroid into the joint.
+Alongside plastic surgery Essex, we offer multiple non-surgical procedures with a whole host of benefits, from botox Essex and dermal fillers Essex to steroid injections.
 If you would like to undergo this treatment, you can book an initial consultation with Mr Sierakowski who will talk you through the procedure, so you have a complete understanding.
 If you are happy to go ahead and have a steroid injection into joints Essex, you will have an appointment booked to undergo the procedure with Mr Sierakowski himself.

 For steroid injection into joints Essex, Mr Sierakowski will always use a fine needle and local anaesthetic to help minimise the discomfort.
 For certain joints, such as the base of the thumb, it is recommended that the injection takes place with X-ray guidance, to ensure that the steroid is delivered to precisely the right place.

 When you undergo a steroid injection into joints Essex, you will have to wait a few days for the injection to start working.
 It is important to understand that the steroid injection is not a permanent cure for the condition and the effects of the steroid injection are likely to wear off after a few months.
 Please note that you are advised not to drive on the day of your steroid injection as you will be receiving a local anaesthetic.